zauzooz/SEEDLab_Firewall/README.md

 []()

-At the seed-router, set a rule:
+At the seed-router, set a rule :

 ```shell
 iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT